Brent Saunders

-Brent Saunders (1970) is an American biopharma executive and entrepreneur who is the chairman and CEO of the health company Bausch & Lomb.
+Brent Saunders (born 1970) is an American biopharma executive and entrepreneur who is the chairman and CEO of the health company Bausch & Lomb.
 He helped lead various mergers and acquisitions, including the mergers between Merck and Schering-Plough, the acquisition of Bausch + Lomb by Valeant Pharmaceuticals, and the $63 billion acquisition of Allergan by Abbvie.
 He founded the special-purpose acquisition company (SPAC) Vesper Healthcare Acquisition.
 Saunders is also executive chairman of medical aesthetics companies The Beauty Health Company and Hugel America.

 Early life and education

 Saunders was born in 1970 to Charles and Sheila Saunders, a urologist and social worker.
-He grew up in the Lehigh Valley region of eastern Pennsylvania, with a twin brother Wayne and sister Reed, and graduated from Parkland High School in South Whitehall Township, Pennsylvania in 1988.
+He grew up in the Lehigh Valley region of eastern Pennsylvania, with a twin brother, Wayne, and sister Reed, and graduated from Parkland High School in South Whitehall Township, Pennsylvania in 1988.

 He attended the University of Pittsburgh, where he was president of the student government board, and graduated in 1992 with a bachelor's degree in economics and East Asian studies.
 In 1996, he received MBA and J.D. degrees from Temple University in Philadelphia.